 move home go camping.

 Like an intelligence test from the Krypton factor – how to get 6 people and half your house in a car, it was safe to say we were challenged.
 Hours later and with all hands and arses on boot we got it shut, we were ready.

 Ignoring yells of “I’m squashed, I can’t see out” we set off.
-Seconds after the back wheel left the drive it was “how long will it take?” all the way only interrupted with sudden bursts of pointless arguments.
+Seconds after the back wheel left the drive it was “how long will it take?” all the way interrupted only with sudden bursts of pointless arguments.

 Realising very soon hubbie was no Bear Grylls, we spent hours scratching our heads over pole positioning.
 Finally admitting defeat we asked the kids for help, within no time our canvas hotel was up.

-I couldn’t help but think how small our ‘6 man’ tent looked, it was way smaller than I’d imagined.
+I couldn’t help but think how incredibly small our ‘6 man’ tent looked, it was smaller than I’d imagined.
 I wondered how the frigging hell we were all going to fit in the bloody thing.

 Clearly, our tent had been modelled on the size of 6 Gingerbread men.

 Nestled between other proper looking tents ours looked more like a dressing room.
 Thankfully we only had to sleep in it, we were camping so would be living outdoors enjoying the British sun…….ha ha ha how foolish were we!

 Thoughts of enjoying sun will only lead to the sudden onset of rain and dinner will be in the car with nights huddled round in a smelly canvas hellhole trying to keep dry.

 What FUN camping is.